krumbunny/sapfest.org/apply/jury.md

 sold; jewelry and other small items in particular must have enough detail so that we can judge the quality of the work.

+Your images will be displayed on a computer monitor at HD resolution when presented to the jury.
+For best results you should size your image in the long dimension to be around 2000 pixels.
+The monitor is oriented in the typical way, wider horizontally, so images that are horizontally oriented, or at least square, use more of the display than vertically oriented images.
+Images are letterboxed with a dark grey background.

 Each category requires its own application.
 For example, if you want to sell pottery and paintings, enter two applications.